Aravind-11/Introduction-to-CUDA/transformer implementation/transformers.md

 Output
 ```

+Lets go through each layer one by one.

 ## Backpropagation Through Residual Layers

 This document provides a clear, technically precise explanation of how backpropagation works in a residual layer, focusing on the math and intuition that matter in practice.